-Connoisseurs of Italy find the quintessential charms of this country in its many characteristic hill towns.
+Connoisseurs of Italy find the quintessential charms of this country in its characteristic hill towns.
 Built on hilltops for defensive purposes in ancient and medieval times, today their lofty perches seem only to protect them from the modern world.

 Many of this region's hill towns date back to Etruscan times — well before ancient Rome.
 Others date to the fall of Rome.
 When Rome fell, Europe was engulfed in chaos.
 People naturally grabbed for the high ground to escape the marauding barbarians that characterized those Dark Ages.
 Over time, these towns were fortified and eventually functioned as independent city states.

 In their glory days, they proudly charted their own course...generally free from the dictates of popes or emperors.
 Then, the bubonic plague swept through Tuscany in 1348.
-That, combined with increasing dominance by the regional bully, Florence, turned many bustling cities into docile backwaters.
-Ironically, the bad news of the 14th century mothballed these towns, leaving them with a unique charm and a tourist-based affluence today.
+That, combined with the increasing dominance by the regional bully, Florence, turned many bustling cities into docile backwaters.
+Ironically, the bad news of the 14th century mothballed these towns, leaving them with a unique charm and a tourism-based affluence today.

 Siena maintains much of its medieval character.
-Its sprawling main square and towering city hall recall the days when it rivaled even Florence.
+Its sprawling main square and towering City Hall recall the days when it rivaled even Florence.

 Volterra was an Etruscan capital centuries before Christ.
 Within its wall, the town's rustic center offers an evocative Tuscan charm.

 And San Marino — all 24 square miles of it — is unique in that it's still an independent country.
 While novel today, tiny two-bit dukedoms like this were once the norm.